Skip to main content

 Note: Risk Categories are only relevant for the Retirement Planning model recommendations.

-If a client completes a retirement plan assessment and their current portfolio isn't uploaded, TIFIN will use assumptions based on age to assign a Risk Tolerance category of Conservative, Moderate, or Aggressive.
+If a client completes a retirement plan assessment and their current portfolio isn't uploaded, TIFIN will use the client's age to assign a Risk Tolerance category of Conservative, Moderate, or Aggressive.

 The assigned model is used when projecting the client's wealth growth: